 - Number of Voice Coils: Typical 10-inch subwoofers feature a single voice coil, but dual-voice-coil (DVC) subwoofers utilize two separate voice coils, each with its own connections, mounted on a single cylinder, and connected to a common core.
 DVC subwoofers are a popular choice among audiophiles who want greater flexibility in wiring their sound systems.

-For the avid audiophile looking for a meticulously engineered sub that pumps out beautifully rich, precise, and clean bass, the JL Audio 10W3V3-D4 is the best 10-inch subwoofer for your needs.
+For the avid audiophile looking for a meticulously engineered sub that pumps out beautifully rich, precise, and clean bass, the JL Audio 10W3v3-4 is an excellent option.
 A mineral-filled polypropylene cone mounted in a nitrile-butylene rubber surround produces full-bodied rich and deep bass.
 A Dynamic Motor Analysis system contributes to the superior sound quality of this 10-inch subwoofer while reducing distortion throughout the frequency range.
 This sub keeps things cool with an Elevated Frame Cooling basket design, which reduces heat by exposing its voice coil to a larger amount of airflow.
 Its Vented Reinforcement Collar also assists with cooling and adding stability and rigidity to the cone and voice coil junction.
-The JL Audio 10-inch subwoofer is masterfully built with premium materials.
-If properly taken care of, this subwoofer will undoubtedly outlast its counterparts.
+The JL Audio 10-inch subwoofer is built with premium materials and is built to last.
 We love the sleek, elegant, and sublime design of this sub as well.
-Perhaps best of all, installation is a breeze and should take less than 30 minutes to mount it.
-The 10W3V3-D4 doesn’t have many shortcomings, but it’s worth pointing out that this isn’t the most powerful 10-inch subwoofer.
-With 600 watts of peak power handling and 300 watts of continuous power handling, this sub isn’t designed to shatter your eardrums with thundering, sloppy bass, rather it produces exquisitely pure thumping bass and great sound.
-Although it commands a higher price tag, the JL Audio 10W3V3-D4 is the best sounding 10-inch subwoofer for the money.
+Perhaps best of all, installation is a breeze and should take less than 30 minutes.
+The 10W3v3-4 doesn’t have many shortcomings, but it’s worth pointing out that this isn’t the most powerful 10-inch subwoofer.
+With 600 watts of peak power handling and 300 watts of continuous power handling, this sub isn’t designed to shatter your eardrums with thundering, sloppy bass; rather it produces exquisitely pure thumping bass and great sound.
+Although it commands a higher price tag, the JL Audio 10W3v3-4 is one of the best sounding 10-inch subwoofers for the money.

 This 10-inch subwoofer from Kicker has a super rigid design.
 It’s an injection-molded cone that’s braced by a 360-degree back brace.
 Inside there’s a high temperature voice coil wire.
 It also has spiraled tinsel-lead technology.
 To finish the look of this speaker, there is a line of tough yellow double stitching on the surround.
 You can install this subwoofer in either a vented or sealed enclosure.
 This subwoofer gives you a great combination of performance, durability, and affordability.
 It also comes with several innovations developed by Kicker to improve the subwoofer’s performance.
 This helps to keep the subwoofer’s temperature down and improve its sound quality and overall useful life.
 Unfortunately, this subwoofer can create a weird buzzing sound once installed.
 This is a result of the speaker being defective right out of the box.
 If you’re within warranty, you’ll have to wait while you get it replaced.
 If you’re outside of the warranty, you’re out of luck.
 You may also discover that the outer plastic ring of the speaker tends to break.